 A Recap on How to Make Your Google Ads Campaign a Success

 A quality ad account in 2018, according to Google, is an “autopiloted” account; the more options that are delegated to Google Ads, the better.
 However, even if Google is now able to decide on its own which banner size will fit best on a particular website, it is still your responsibility to provide catchy text, relevant images, and the right keywords.

 On-point ad copy is a necessary attribute of a high-quality account.
 Make it device-specific and provide at least three ad variations for every ad group.
 By the way, if you are still targeting hundreds of keywords with the same ad, it is time to give that strategy up.

 Enable ad extensions (at least three) to as many ads as possible.
 There is no way that these can harm you.
 With extensions, you will be able to occupy more space above the fold, help users get the info they need faster, and potentially earn some extra points when the quality of your Google Ads account is assessed.

 The devil is in the negative keywords.
 Make sure your negative keyword list does two important things: 1. prevents your ads from conflicting with each other and 2. doesn’t block your ads from coming up for relevant search terms.

 Mobile campaigns are one more aspect to focus on.
-To benefit from the opportunities provided by mobile campaigns, make sure to adapt your ad copy to micro-moments, explore how popular your target keywords are among mobile users, and how the CPC of targeted keywords differs on desktop and mobile devices.
+To benefit from the opportunities provided by mobile campaigns, make sure to adapt your ad copy to micro-moments, target your local customers, explore how popular your target keywords are among mobile users, compare the CPC of keywords on desktop and mobile, and AMP your landing pages.